 Yaowarat Road or Bangkok’s Chinatown is one of the most exhilarating tourist and gourmand experiences.
-Although the whole country is a travels delight but Chinatown is a must visit as per my observation.
+Although the whole country is a travels delight but Chinatown is a must-visit as per my observation.
 It is a Chinese ghetto in the heart of Bangkok.
 At day time, it’s busy, as hordes of shoppers descend upon this 1-km strip and adjacent Charoenkrung Road to get a day’s worth of staple, trade gold, or pay a visit to one of the Chinese temples.
-At night, it’s a different ball game all together with endless street food stalls, people rubbing shoulders and having a time of their life.
+At night, it’s a different ball game altogether with endless street-food stalls, people rubbing shoulders and having a time of their life.

 The sights, sounds and smells of Chinatown are an assault to the senses; so visitors should be prepared but for anyone with a sense of adventure a day lost among the many market alleys and street food vendors can be the most memorable of any spent in Bangkok.
 Due to the mix of Chinese and Thai cultures this area is unique and fascinating, especially for photographers who will find stunning temples, exotic street food and everyday street scenes just begging to be captured on your camera.
 Although any time is good but during major festivals, like Chinese New Year, and you will see Bangkok Chinatown at its best.

 My 6 prime points which makes this place an absolute delight are listed below

 - Wat Tramit– Although you are absolutely done with endless monasteries and Buddha statues in Thailand, you still don’t want to miss this one for a reason.
 This one houses the biggest pure gold Buddha in the world and gives you some picture-perfect moments too.
 Cost 10 THB, time 0900-1700 hours.